HackerSpace-PESU/pesu-for-dummies/the-rr-campus.md

 ***

 ### The F Block
 The F Block, also called as Panini Block, is the oldest block of the campus.
 This is where the first years of BTech start their PESU life.
 It has 8 floors, and two elevators.
 Every floor has a boys' and a girls' washroom.
 There are labs on many floors too.
+The elevators have a long wait time during rush hours, and it may be advisable to use the stairs if you're running late.

 ***